cleicar/my-bank/README.md

 ## Installation

 **Dependention note**: MyBank requires the MongoDB is instaled and up.
+The project was build with Ruby on Rails and use AngularJS at front-end.

 1. Clone the project.